 If you install an agent as the root user (or local system user on Windows), ensure that agent processes cannot adversely affect the host file system.

 Install a single agent per host machine.

 If multiple agents are running on the same machine, they can negatively impact each other's performance.
-If you install multiple agents on the same machine, you must ensure the machine has adequate capacity to meet the system requirements for all of the agents.
-Otherwise, you may see performance degradation when multiple agents are busy simultaneously.
+If you install multiple agents on the same machine, ensure the machine has adequate capacity to meet the system requirements for all the agents.
+Otherwise, you may have performance issues when multiple agents are busy simultaneously.